TickleThePanda/carpe-dm/src/plans/unbound.md

 Anybody who tries to work out which language it is and makes a successful DC 15 Intelligence (History) check discovers that the language is Carnian, a lost language.
-If the language can be understood, it reads: <q>Safe we keep her.
-Allow no will.</q> The original intent, however, was: <q>This keeps us safe from her, do not free her.</q>
+If the language can be understood, it reads: ‘Safe we keep her.
+Allow no will.’
+The original intent, however, was: ‘This keeps us safe from her, do not free her.’

 To enter, the characters must speak the word *unbind* or *free*.